Chapter 4.4 – Port Labor

 Author: Dr. Theo Notteboom

 Dockworkers are essential to terminal performance and overall port competitiveness.
-They are challenged by changing market requirements, which results in dock labor reform and adaptations in working practices.
+They are challenged by changing market requirements, which result in dock labor reform and adaptations in working practices.

 1. Employment Effects of Cargo Handling

-Cargo handling operations at terminals lie at the core of the function of ports.
-They create jobs for terminal and stevedoring companies in the form of dockworkers, management, and administrative positions.
+Cargo handling operations at terminals are at the core of port functions.
+It creates jobs for terminal and stevedoring companies, including dockworkers, management, and administrative positions.
 Dock labor needs are very dependent on the cargo flows handled in the port.
 Other cargo service-related jobs include cargo survey, land transport and storage, port-related storage, and conveyor/pipeline transfer between berths and storage facilities.
-Generally speaking, the handling of break bulk typically has the highest dock labor intensity.
+Generally speaking, breakbulk handling typically has the highest dock labor intensity.
 This is also confirmed when analyzing the intrinsic cargo handling tonnes.

-Many service companies involved in the booking, consolidation, and tracking of vessels and cargo, such as freight forwarders and ship agents, are located in the seaport area.
-The consolidation of cargo is an important port activity, which generates added value and employment and contributes to efficiency improvements in terms of loading rates and the balance between incoming and outgoing goods flows.
+Many service companies involved in booking, consolidating, and tracking vessels and cargo, such as freight forwarders and ship agents, are located in the seaport area.
+The consolidation of cargo is a crucial port activity that generates added value, employment, and contributes to efficiency improvements in terms of loading rates and the balance between incoming and outgoing goods flows.
 Ports often act as consolidation points for partial loads, such as Less than Container Load (LCL) cargo and groupage activities.
-However, disintermediation in the supply chains and the increasing globalization of the maritime and port industry can imply that some ports face a relocation of some of the decision-making power over cargo flows to inland centers or major (maritime) cities.
-When cargo control centers are set up outside the port area, the role of the local service providers is narrowed down to specific operational tasks or back-office functions.
+However, disintermediation in supply chains and the increasing globalization of the maritime and port industry can imply that some ports face a relocation of decision-making power over cargo flows to inland centers or major maritime cities.
+When cargo control centers are established outside the port area, the role of local service providers is narrowed down to specific operational tasks or back-office functions.

 2. Dock Labor

-The term port/dock worker is a generic term that includes general workers (operatives) working on board ships as well as those on land, and specialized workers.
-Specialized workers are operators (or drivers) of various types of machinery such as forklifts, straddle carriers, reach stackers, bulldozers, bobcats, conveyor belts and cranes (also called winchmen); signalmen (hatchmen, hatch tenders, or deckhands); lashers; tallymen (also called tally clerks or checkers); (gang) foremen, and chief tallymen and chief foremen (supervisors).
-Signalmen are stationed at the hatchway opening, give the necessary signals to the winchman and supervise the raising and lowering of slingloads.
-Lashers are men who lash, unlash, secure and release cargoes stowed in the ship’s hold or on deck.
-Checkers or tallymen keep a tally of quantity or weight of goods shipped or received and check for apparent damage and shortages.
-Foremen are responsible for the management and supervision of a gang of workers.
-Typically, one gang of workers is used per ship’s hatch or hold or per shoreside crane.
-In many ports, cargo handlers also employ mechanics (also called maintenance or repairmen, including electricians) responsible for keeping equipment in running condition; these workers often have the same or similar status as port workers proper.
+The term port/dock worker is a generic term that includes general workers (operatives) working on board ships and those on land, as well as specialized workers.
+Specialized workers are operators (or drivers) of various types of machinery such as forklifts, straddle carriers, reach stackers, bulldozers, bobcats, conveyor belts and cranes (also called winchmen); signalmen (hatchmen, hatch tenders, or deck hands); lashers; tallymen (also called tally clerks or checkers); (gang) foremen, chief tallymen and chief foremen (supervisors).
+Signalmen are stationed at the hatchway opening, give the necessary signals to the winchman, and supervise the raising and lowering of slingloads.
+Lashers are men who lash, unlash, secure, and release cargoes stowed on the ship’s hold or deck.
+Checkers or tallymen keep a tally of the quantity or weight of goods shipped or received and check for apparent damage and shortages.
+Foremen are responsible for the management and supervision of groups of workers, also referred to as gangs.
+Typically, one gang of workers is used per ship’s hatch or hold, or shoreside crane.
+In many ports, cargo handlers also employ mechanics (also called maintenance or repair men, including electricians) responsible for keeping equipment in running condition; these workers often have the same or similar status as port workers proper.
 Cargo handling companies also employ office staff involved in administration, sales, marketing, information technology, and legal matters.

-Port workers are employed by a variety of employers, including private terminal operators, and public port authorities (especially crane drivers), or by companies controlled by a state-owned entity.
+Port workers are employed by a variety of employers, including private terminal operators, public port authorities (especially those involved in crane operations), or companies controlled by a state-owned entity.
 Other port workers are self-employed and hired by ship owners or their agents.
-These workers may at the same time act as employers of other workers.
-Port workers include permanent workers employed under an employment contract for an indefinite or a definite term that is fully governed by general labor law and permanent workers registered as port workers under specific port labor arrangements.
-Many ports rely on registered pool workers who are hired on a daily basis (or for a shift or a half shift) and who are entitled to an unemployment benefit while they are not working.
+These workers may, at the same time, act as employers of other workers.
+Port workers include permanent employees employed under an employment contract for an indefinite or definite term, which is entirely governed by general labor law, as well as permanent workers registered as port workers under specific port labor arrangements.
+Many ports rely on registered pool workers hired daily (or for a shift or a half shift) and are entitled to unemployment benefits while not working.
 Finally, many ports use various categories of more or less irregularly employed supplementary workers (occasional or auxiliary workers, including, in some ports, seasonal workers and/or temporary agency or interim workers).

 A. Market requirements

 Dock labor is a key production factor for terminal operators, next to terminal land and capital goods such as cranes, yard equipment, and terminal management system hardware and software.
-While the dock labor force typically represents a modest portion of total direct jobs in quite a number of ports, it is a key production factor of port terminals.
+While the dock labor force typically represents a modest portion of total direct jobs in many ports, it is a key production factor for port terminals.
 Dock labor is part of the supply profile of the port or terminal.
-Dockworker relationships are listed as a separate port/terminal selection criterion.
-However, dock labor performance also has an impact on several other criteria.
-For example, impacts might be found concerning supply profile factors such as container handling rates, service reliability, vessel turnaround speed, and berth availability.
-Factors related to the market profile of the port can also be strongly affected by dock labor performance.
-A dock worker strike negatively affects the factor port reputation.
+Dockworker relationships are listed as a separate criterion for port/terminal selection.
+However, dock labor performance also affects several other criteria.
+For example, impacts might be found concerning supply profile factors such as container handling rates, service reliability, vessel turnaround time, and berth availability.
+The market profile of the port can also be significantly influenced by the performance of dock labor.
+For instance, a dock worker strike negatively affects the reputation of a port.
 Furthermore, dock labor can affect inland transportation, particularly in ports where registered dock workers handle rail and barge cargo.
-Large port customers and large cargo handling companies can significantly impact dock labor arrangements as they try to apply best practices throughout their terminal network.
+Large port customers and large cargo handling companies can significantly impact dock labor arrangements as they strive to implement best practices across their terminal network.

-Shippers, third-party logistics service providers, and shipping lines exert pressure on terminal operators to meet their market requirements.
-The requirements of these market actors push terminal operators towards the maximization of the performance of dock workers.
-This objective can be deconstructed into three underlying dimensions, such as labor productivity, cost efficiency, and more qualitative aspects of labor performance.
-These dimensions are part of the ‘internal’ organization as they are largely under the control of dock labor management actors.
+Shippers, third-party logistics service providers, and shipping lines pressure terminal operators to meet their market requirements.
+The requirements of these market actors incite terminal operators to maximize the performance of their dock workers.
+This objective can be deconstructed into three underlying dimensions: labor productivity, cost efficiency, and more qualitative aspects of labor performance.
+These dimensions are part of the internal organization as they are largely under the control of dock labor management actors.

 Dock labor arrangements and systems should be designed so that dock workers meet the market needs.
-However, these internal dimensions related to the organization of dock work take place within a wider set of legal and social conditions and the current and future state of technology.
+However, these internal dimensions related to the organization of dock work occur within a broader set of legal and social conditions, as well as the current and future state of technology.
 These more external dimensions form framework conditions for the development of dock labor systems.

 B. Productivity

-The dock labor input quantity can typically be expressed in the number of person-hours worked and or the size of the docker workforce deployed to handle cargo.
+The dock labor input quantity can typically be expressed in terms of the number of person-hours worked or the size of the dock workforce deployed to handle cargo.
 The output quantity can relate to the cargo volume handled per time unit (i.e. an hour, shift, week, month, or year) or the created value-added for the terminal operating company.
 In a supply chain context, the value-added of dock labor is the enhancement added to the supply chain by the workforce of the terminal operating company.
-From an accounting point of view, value-added is the sum of wages, amortizations of capital goods, and loss/profits.
-With the increasing importance of integrating ports and terminals in value-driven supply chains, many ports and terminal operators have developed a stronger interest in creating value-added, next to the more traditional approach aimed at maximizing cargo tons handled.
+From an accounting point of view, value-added is the sum of wages, amortizations of capital goods, and losses/profits.
+With the increasing importance of integrating ports and terminals into value-driven supply chains, ports and terminal operators have developed a greater interest in creating value-added services, in addition to the more traditional approach aimed at maximizing cargo tons handled.

 C. Cost efficiency

 Cost efficiency is the second dimension of labor performance.
-Dock labor costs (blue-collar) typically represent between 40% and 75% of total terminal operating costs of general cargo terminals.
-Next to a base wage, the labor costs include bonuses and wage supplements widespread in the port industry.
-Even in the capital-intensive container handling industry, the share of dock labor costs in total operating costs can be as high as 50%.
+Dock labor costs typically account for between 40% and 75% of the total operating costs of general cargo terminals.
+In addition to a base wage, labor costs encompass bonuses and wage supplements, which are prevalent in the port industry.
+Even in the capital-intensive container-handling industry, the share of dock labor costs in total operating expenses can be as high as 50%.
 The handling of dry bulk (i.e. major bulks such as iron ore and coal) requires less dock labor due to the presence of conveyor belt systems throughout the bulk terminals.
 Therefore, the share of labor costs at dry bulk terminals typically ranges between 15% and 20% of total operating costs.

 Cost recovery is an important consideration for terminal operators in the context of labor cost efficiency.
 To reach cost recovery, terminal operators should design terminal pricing schemes that generate revenues above the total fixed and variable terminal operating costs related to capital, land, and labor (i.e. dock workers and white-collar workers involved in terminal management and administration).